Scotty1701/CS4065_Project2/README.md

 - First follow the build instructions in the README of the `Protocol` directory.
 - Then follow the build/run instructions in each of the `Client` and `Server` directories

+# Major struggles

+- Making the client and server mature at the same time was very difficult.
+  It involved a lot of back and forth between teammates to ensure we were implementing the right kind of communication

+- client gui was more difficult than anticipated, I also chose a very limited gui framework by accident, haven't really worked with GUIs before